 An analogy is a tool to help you remember important things.
-We don’t normally think of spiritual practices and skydiving as being similar.
+We don’t usually think of spiritual practices and skydiving as being similar.
 However, it shows the parallels of preparation that are important in both.
-That is exactly what makes this analogy an excellent memory device.
+That is what makes this analogy an excellent memory device.
 The preparation for skydiving is of utmost importance.
 Your life depends on good preparation, and we can say the same for many spiritual practices.

-Skydiving is a Good Analogy for Meditation
+Skydiving is a Good Analogy

 Preparing for spiritual practice will involve exercises to help you anticipate the experience.
 For example, skydiving teaches you what it feels like to jump out of an airplane, what parachute opening feels like, and how to land and roll.
 Some jumping schools have antigravity updraft fans.
 Here you can learn to control your body in a situation similar to free-falling.

 How is meditation is like skydiving?
 It’s all about preparation.
 Good preparation and training result in a positive experience.
 The skydiving analogy reminds us why we need to prepare before we engage in the practice.
 It’s especially true for learning any new methods.

 All effective spiritual technologies have preparatory, learning, and post-learning checkpoints.
 These checkpoints are one way to tell if the learning curriculum is sound.
 For example, we teach Japa Meditation; this is the generic name for the meditation technique known as Transcendental Meditation (TM).
 There checkpoints throughout the learning process to ensure proper learning.
 To ensure the best learning outcomes, one should always follow all preparatory steps.
 So it is just like skydiving.

 Both TM and Japa meditation are the same processes.
 They both have the same preparation, learning format, and post-learning checkpoints to achieve the best learning outcomes.
 This process is a quality check.
 It ensures the best learning outcomes.